Anosov flows in dimension 3 from gluing building blocks with quasi-transverse boundary: Spread the hyperbolicity

 \section{Spread the hyperbolicity}

 In the previous section we have shown that the expansion of the crossing map $\foutin \colon \Pin{} \to \Pout{}$ in the direction tangent to $\cG^{u, \iin}$ is arbitrarily strong close to the lamination $\cL^\iin$ (Proposition~\ref{prop: crossing map}).
 We refer to the beginning of Section~\ref{sec: crossing map} for a reminder of the notations.
 We will now \say{spread} this expansion.
 The goal is that the map $\foutin$ expands the direction tangent to $\cG^{u, \iin}$, not only in the neighborhood of $\cL^\iin$, but almost all over \Pin{}.
 This spreading is done with a \diff{} $\psi^\iin \colon \pP \to \pP$, supported on $\Pin$, which we can think of as a change of coordinates on \Pin{}.
 The \diff{} $\psi^\iin$ will depend on three parameters \led{}.
-Let us present them informally: \begin{itemize} \item $\lambda>1$ is a lower bound of the expansion factor of the composition \mb{$\foutin \circ \psi^\iin$} in the direction $\cG^{u, \iin}$ outside a neighborhood of the orbits $\cO_*$; \item $\epsilon>0$ measures the perturbation of the foliation $\cG^{s, \iin}$ induced by the action of $\psi^\iin$; \item $\delta>0$ is the size of the neighborhood of the orbits $\cO_*$ on which we no longer control the expansion of the composition $\foutin \circ \psi^\iin$. \end{itemize} In an analogous way, the expansion of the inverse crossing map \mb{$\foutin^\inv \colon \Pout{} \to \Pin{}$} in the direction $\cG^{s, \out}$ is arbitrarily strong close to the lamination $\cL^\out$ (Proposition~\ref{prop: crossing map}).
+Let us present them informally: \begin{itemize} \item $\lambda > 1$ is a lower bound of the expansion factor of the composition [4]\mb{$\foutin \circ \psi^\iin$} in the direction $\cG^{u, \iin}$ outside a neighborhood of the orbits~$\cO_*$; \item $\epsilon>0$ measures the perturbation of the foliation $\cG^{s, \iin}$ induced by the action of $\psi^\iin$; \item $\delta>0$ is the size of the neighborhood of the orbits $\cO_*$ on which we no longer control the expansion of the composition $\foutin \circ \psi^\iin$. \end{itemize}

+Similarly, the expansion of the inverse crossing map $\mb{$\foutin^\inv \colon \Pout{} \to \Pin{}$}$ in the direction $\cG^{s, \out}$ is arbitrarily strong close to the lamination $\cL^\out$ (Proposition~\ref{prop: crossing map}).
 The symmetrical operation consists in \say{spreading} the expansion of $\foutin^\inv$ in the direction $\cG^{s, \out}$ far from the lamination $\cL^\out$, by means of a \diff{} $\psi^\out: \pP \to \pP$ supported in \Pout{}, which one can think of as a change of coordinates on \Pout{}.
 These two symmetrical steps must be done in such a way that one does not destroy the other, in other words so that the composition $\psi^\out \circ \foutin \circ \psi^\iin$ continues to expand the direction $\cG^{u,\iin}$ and its inverse continues to expand the direction $\cG^{s,\out}$.
 This will be possible thanks to the control of the perturbation of the foliation by the \diffs{} $\psi^\iin$ and $\psi^\out$.